kaltokri/just-the-docs-test/docs/installation/postgresql.md

 # Remote database server

 It is possible to use an already existing databse server on another machine.
-But you need to create the database `dcsserverbot` and user `dcsserverbot` manually.
+But you need to create the database and user manually.
+The default names of both is `dcsserverbot`.
+But you can choose other names if you want or if you are forced to do it.
+Give the user full rights to the database.
 Configure the needed option `DATABASE_URL` in the `dcsserverbot.ini`.
 On startup the bot will create all tables that are needed.

 {: .warning }